Jusumgi/AlbionSoloScorecard/README.md

 If you want to read the original blog post visit <a id="sandboxpantheon" href="https://sandboxpantheon.com/f/albion-online-solo-player-scorecard-unofficial" target="_blank">Sandbox Pantheon</a>

-I am new to coding and found this to be a great first project.
+I am fairly new to coding and found this to be a great first project to get me out of tutorial hell.

-Currently this webapp has full functionality and could be used by the community, however, it doesn't look pretty.
-That will come later.

 The app currently features Local Storage and a reset button so your stats persist between reloads.
 I'll be working to get more long-term saving going on so you can view your past accomplishments over time.